Atlanta Credit Card Fraud Defense Lawyers

 Credit card fraud falls under the umbrella of fraud and identity theft.
 However, there are many ways to use a credit card or debit card fraudulently.
 In some cases, the activity is not meant to be criminal but is treated equally as seriously.
 It is common for friends and family to borrow credit cards or debit cards, and in some cases, the individual may choose to extend the given limit, may lose the card, or may participate in illegal activity.
 Fraud is a complicated area of the law, and a competent criminal defense attorney should carefully examine any criminal case alleging fraud.

-Contact our Atlanta stun gun crimes defense lawyers today for a free case review at (678) 582-2272!
+Contact our Atlanta credit card fraud defense lawyers today for a free case review at (678) 582-2272!

 Georgia Credit Card Fraud Laws